veebch/photon/README.md

 cd photon
 ```

-Check the port of the pico with the port listing command
+Check the port of the pico with the port listing command:
 ```
 python -m serial.tools.list_ports
 ```